Frequently Asked Questions

 Can I hold a job while I’m in the program?

-This is an intense program, and your recovery work must take priority in order to be successful, and therefore clients are not able to maintain employment during the majority of the one year program.
-Most, if not all, men caught in addiction have enabled their addiction through their work.
-In the beginning, service assignments are integrated throughout the program with the goal of forming healthy work patterns.
-As clients progress in their recovery, work outside RDDC will be available.
+This is an intense program, and your recovery work must take priority in order to be successful, and therefore, during the core program, clients are not able to maintain employment.
+In the core program, service assignments will be integrated with the goal of forming healthy work patterns.
+As clients progress in their recovery, work outside RDDC is permitted in alignment with their individual transition plan.

 What happens when I leave RDDC?

-Throughout the program, clients collaborate with their Case Manager to form a treatment plan tailored to their transition needs.
+Throughout the program, clients collaborate with their Case Manager to form a recovery plan tailored to their transition needs.
 Referrals will be made for housing, education, work, and support groups that enhance ongoing recovery needs.
-Program alumni may access ongoing support from RDDC staff.
+Program alumni will have access to ongoing support from Red Deer Dream Centre.